 Prince's ex-wife opens up about 1996 death of couple's baby

-In this Feb.
-8, 1997 file photo, Prince poses backstage with his wife Mayte at the 28th annual NAACP Image Awards in Pasadena, Calif.
-Prince's ex-wife is opening up about the couple's son, who was born with a rare genetic disorder in 1996 and died just six days later.
+In this Nov.
+22, 2015 file photo, Prince presents the award for favorite album - soul/R&B at the American Music Awards in Los Angeles.
+People magazine reported online on March 15, 2017, that Prince's ex-wife says is opening up about the couple's baby who died just six days after being born with a rare genetic disorder in 1996.

 Add your comments below